Skip to content

 Jyharn Electronic Listed by thegentlemen Ransomware Group

 On June 8, 2026, electronics distributor Jyharn Electronic Tech.
 Co., Ltd. appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which supplies semiconductor and optoelectronic components to manufacturers worldwide, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or business data passed through Jyharn’s systems could now be at risk.
+The company, which supplies semiconductor and optoelectronic components to manufacturers worldwide, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or business data passed through Jyharn’s systems could now be at risk.

 Public reporting indicates that Jyharn Electronic, founded in 1992 and headquartered in Taiwan with operations in Shenzhen, was listed on thegentlemen’s public leak portal.
 The data consists of internal files exfiltrated after a ransomware deployment.
 No confirmed total of affected records has been published, and the precise date of initial compromise is not yet public.
 The company distributes parts for major brands including LITEON, FITIPOWER, UTC, and Lattice, meaning supplier lists, customer contacts, and employee information may have been among the stolen material.